Chimney Breast Removal: Structural Engineer & Building Regulations

 Is it a good idea to remove a chimney?

 If you've bought an older house, you may be considering removing the chimney breast.
-While they are a historic feature, many homeowners explore removal because of the extra space, improving the layout and functionality of rooms.
+While they are a historic feature, many homeowners consider removal to gain extra space, thereby improving the layout and functionality of their rooms.

 Older buildings generally have a chimney, breast, and fireplaces designed to allow smoke to escape.
 In contrast, new homes are often built without chimneys, as the space is better utilised within living areas and bedrooms, reflecting modern design preferences.